Nebraska - What to watch in 2026

-The 2025 One Big Beautiful Big Act (H.R.1) introduces sweeping changes to the Medicaid program—stricter eligibility and verification rules, increased administrative burdens, and significantly reduced federal funds to the tune of almost $911 billion over 10 years.
-These changes, with some taking effect as early as January 2026, put millions of low-income women, caregivers, long-term care residents, and women living in rural areas at increased risk of facing serious interruptions in care.
+The 2025 One Big Beautiful Big Act (H.R.1) introduced sweeping changes to the Medicaid program—stricter eligibility and verification rules, increased administrative burdens, and significantly reduced federal funds to the tune of almost $911 billion over 10 years.
+These changes, with some taking effect in 2026, put millions of low-income women, caregivers, long-term care residents, and women living in rural areas at increased risk of facing serious interruptions in care.

 For context, nearly 1 in 5 women (25 million) in the US rely on Medicaid.
 It is the single largest public source of funding for family planning services, and finances care for 60% of nursing home residents.